Pets Need Dental Care, Too

 Professional Cleaning is Important

-In a recent study, up to 40% of patients with teeth that appeared healthy after a dental cleaning revealed abnormal pathology when dental x-rays were performed!
+In a recent study, up to 40% of patients with teeth that appeared healthy after a dental cleaning and oral exam under anesthesia revealed abnormal pathology when dental x-rays were performed!
 Using dental x-rays allows us to find problems that can be missed by the naked eye.
 These images provide an invaluable basis of comparison as your pet ages.

 Home Dental Care

 Our hospital is accredited by the American Animal Hospital Association (AAHA), which sets the standards of care we must provide our patients.
 AAHA's Guidelines state that cleaning a companion animal's teeth without general anesthesia is considered unacceptable and below the standard of care.
 General anesthesia with intubation is necessary to properly assess and treat the companion animal dental patient.
 The use of general anesthesia allows for the necessary immobilization without discomfort, periodontal probing, intraoral radiology, and the removal of plaque and tartar above and below the gum line including polishing to ensure patient health and safety.
-Because AAHA-accredited hospitals are expected to practice the highest level of veterinary medicine, you can rest assured that your pet is receiving the highest standard of care possible when we clean their teeth.
+Because AAHA-accredited hospitals are expected to practice the highest level of veterinary medicine and we strive to exceed those expectations, you can rest assured that your pet is receiving the highest standard of care possible when we clean their teeth.

 We will always provide individualized care for your pet, whether or not they have special needs, are geriatric, or are at high risk for anesthetic complications.
 If it is not safe for your pet to have general anesthesia, we will be the first to tell you, and we will work with you and your pet to develop a safer alternative.